África Brasil: Recording and production

 África Brasil was recorded at Phonogram Studios in Rio de Janeiro over the course of ten days.
-According to Okayplayer journalist Greg Caz, the album "didn't come out of a vacuum" but was "something Jorge had been building toward for some time, a record he was bound to make sooner or later".
-Ben had gathered a strong lineup of musicians at Philips' new 16-track studios in Barra da Tijuca, Rio de Janeiro.
-Some include their band Admiral Jorge V, which had about fifteen support musicians and seven vocalists.
-During the recording sessions, Ben decided to replace his acoustic guitar with an electric guitar, influenced by Dadi Carvalho, a former member of Novos Baianos.
+According to Okayplayer journalist Greg Caz the album reflected musical directions that Jorge Ben had been developing in earlier work, describing it as "something Jorge had been building toward for some time".
+For the sessions, Ben assembled an expanded group of musicians at Philips' new 16-track studios in Barra da Tijuca, Rio de Janeiro, including his band Admiral Jorge V, originally a four-member group, with fourteen additional instrumentalists and five backing vocalists.
+During the recording process, Ben decided to replace his acoustic guitar with an electric guitar, influenced by Dadi Carvalho, a former member of Novos Baianos.
 This change took place after a trip to London, where Carvalho acquired an Ibanez guitar that caught Ben's attention.
 They eventually swapped instruments: Ben kept Carvalho's guitar, while Carvalho received Ben's Fender Precision Bass.

-Carvalho stated that Ben was the true conductor behind the entire album, with José Roberto Bertrami of Azymuth arranging the orchestral parts and Mazzola contributing backing vocals.
-Paulinho Tapajós, who was working as a producer of Ben's last albums, was replaced by Mazzola, who was also responsible for the mixing.
-However, during the recording sessions, Philips withdrew producer Marco Mazzola, which outraged Ben.
+Carvalho recounted that Ben directed the sessions, with José Roberto Bertrami of Azymuth arranging the orchestral parts and Marco Mazzola contributing backing vocals.
+Paulinho Tapajós, who produced Ben's previous albums, was replaced by Mazzola, who was also responsible for the mixing.
+However, during the recording sessions, Philips withdrew producer Marco Mazzola, a decision that Ben opposed.
 Mazzola stated that no one wanted to take on the challenge of recording an album with two drum kits, two basses, and a large group of additional musicians.
 Mazzola then traveled to the United States to take a specialized recording course to learn about new recording techniques and how to operate the equipment, asking Ben to wait for his return to Brazil and the arrival of a 16-track mixing console.
 He ultimately also served as the audio engineer, since the professional originally assigned to the task was unable to handle the new equipment.
-The album's cover depicts Ben mid-performance, which was designed by Aldo Luiz, and Jorge Vianna finalized the album's art with photography by Orlando Abrunhosa.
+The album's cover depicts Ben mid-performance; Aldo Luiz handled the design, Orlando Abrunhosa provided the photography, and Jorge Vianna finalized the artwork.

 After the recordings were completed, Ben traveled for a concert.
 Upon returning, he discovered that the album had been finalized without his input.
 He was dissatisfied with both the mixing and the cover art.
 Regardless, África Brasil was released in 1976 by Philips Records.
-Though released under the military dictatorship in Brazil, África Brasil avoided censorship, in part due to its emphasis on cultural celebration rather than overt political critique.
+Though released under the military dictatorship in Brazil, África Brasil avoided censorship and did not contain explicit political commentary.
 The title subtly references historical ties, framing Africa and Brazil as interconnected through shared cultural memory.
-Jorge Ben's indignation in relation to Mazzola's forced withdrawal led him to leave Philips after release and signed a contract with Som Livre, where he continued to enjoy commercial success while adopting a more pop-oriented direction. África Brasil was released prior to a period of wider recognition for Jorge Ben at the Som Livre label, which would come with albums such as A Banda do Zé Pretinho (1978).
+Jorge Ben's indignation in relation to Mazzola's forced withdrawal led him to leave Philips after the release and to sign a contract with Som Livre, where he continued to enjoy commercial success while adopting a more pop-oriented direction. África Brasil was released prior to a period of wider recognition for Jorge Ben at the Som Livre label, which would come with albums such as A Banda do Zé Pretinho (1978).